cciliber/matMTL/README.md

 2. The package has been designed with the intention of being be plug-and-play, however it is not yet ready for distribution and unfortunately still not documented.
 In particular the *parameter selection* routine is available but there's no documentation at all. **TBD!**

 ###References
 [1] Argyriou, Andreas, Theodoros Evgeniou, and Massimiliano Pontil.
-"Convex multi-task feature learning."
-Machine Learning 73.3 (2008): 243-272.
+"Convex multi-task feature learning".
+Machine Learning, 2008.

 [2] Jacob, Laurent, Jean-philippe Vert, and Francis R. Bach.
 "Clustered multi-task learning: A convex formulation."
-Advances in neural information processing systems.
-2009.
+Advances in neural information processing systems, 2009.

 [3] Zhang, Yu, and Dit-Yan Yeung.
-"A convex formulation for learning task relationships in multi-task learning." arXiv preprint arXiv:1203.3536 (2012).
+"A convex formulation for learning task relationships in multi-task learning."
+International Conference on Machine Learning (ICML), 2012.

 [4] Dinuzzo, Francesco, Cheng S. Ong, Gianluigi Pillonetto, and Peter V. Gehler.
 "Learning output kernels with block coordinate descent."
-Proceedings of the 28th International Conference on Machine Learning (ICML-11).
-2011.
+Proceedings of the 28th International Conference on Machine Learning (ICML), 2011.